Chloe Saxon Flaunts Pert Derriere In Sheer Animal-Print Maxi Dress

 For the photo shoot, the raven-haired beauty wore her long locks in loose waves and a deep side part.
 She also sported a chic white-tipped French manicure, giving her additional glamour.

-In the first image, Chloe turned away from the photographer, flaunting her pert derriere.
+In the first image, Chloe turned away from the photographer and flaunted her pert derriere.
 She rested her hands on her thigh and looked over her shoulder to focus her gaze on the camera lens.
 The model altered her position for the following photo by facing forward.
-She placed one of her hands on her waist, as she looked off into the distance with her mouth slightly open.
+She placed her left hand on her waist as she looked off into the distance with her mouth slightly open.

 In the caption of the post, the social media sensation noted that her dress was from the clothing retailer Fashion Nova.

-Fans seemed to have loved the post as it soon racked up more than 11,000 likes.
-Quite a few of Chloe’s followers also took the time to shower her with compliments in the comments section.
+Fans seemed to love the post, as it soon racked up more than 11,000 likes.
+Quite a few of Chloe's followers also took the time to shower her with compliments in the comments section.
 While some simply used a trail of emoji to express their admiration for the model, others were more vocal in their praise.

 "You are [an] angel," wrote one fan, adding a string of red heart emoji to the end of the comment.